 Wilms Tumor - Childhood: Statistics

-ON THIS PAGE: You will find information about the number of children who are diagnosed with a Wilms tumor each year.
+ON THIS PAGE: You will find information about the estimated number of children who will be diagnosed with a Wilms tumor each year.
 You will also read general information on surviving the disease.
-Remember, survival rates depend on several factors.
+Remember, survival rates depend on several factors, and no 2 people with a tumor are the same.
 Use the menu to see other pages.

 In the United States, about 500 to 600 children are diagnosed with a Wilms tumor each year.
 The disease accounts for about 4% of all cancers in children younger than 15 and is the most common kind of kidney cancer in children.